Updated: February 20th, 2024

-- Listen to the local radio stations like 1070 AM news or 790 AM for updates.
+- Listen to the local radio stations like 1070 AM News or 790 AM for updates.
 You may have the AccuWeather App (Apple) or (Android) on your phone or connected to your car’s GPS.
 Be prepared at all times.

 - Know your evacuation route in Long Beach in case you need to leave your house and seek higher ground or another city.

-- Have a first aid kit in your house and in the car with emergency supplies.
+- Have a first aid kit in your house and the car with emergency supplies.
 A flashlight and extra batteries.
 I think I might get a battery-operated radio in the future.
 You never know what may happen.
 We are all so connected to cell phones & the internet.